opensearch-project/documentation-website/_security-analytics/threat-intelligence/api/source.md

 ## Create or update threat intelligence source

-Creates or updates a threat intelligence source and loads Indicators of Compromise (IoCs) from that source.
+Creates or updates a threat intelligence source and loads Indicators of Compromise (IOCs) from that source.

 ### Path and HTTP methods